Double Up Food Bucks Expands in Flint

 Funding for the expansion of Double Up in Flint is being provided by federal, state, and private sources, including USDA’s National Institute of Food and Agriculture Food Insecurity Nutrition Incentive program, the Michigan Department of Agriculture and Rural Development, and the Michigan Department of Health and Human Services.
 Philanthropic support comes from the Charles Stewart Mott Foundation, Community Foundation of Greater Flint, The Kresge Foundation, Ruth Mott Foundation, W.K.
 Kellogg Foundation, and the You Have Our Trust Fund of the NH Charitable Foundation.

 “Fruits and vegetables are always important for good health,” said Jamie Clover Adams, director of the Michigan Department of Agriculture and Rural Development.
 “Michigan’s farming community is here to help Flint during the current crisis and in the years ahead.”

 FAIR FOOD NETWORK is founded on the belief that vibrant local food systems can create health and economic opportunity for all.
 A national nonprofit, we work with a diverse network of partners and pioneer solutions that support farmers, strengthen local economies, and increase access to healthy food—especially in our most underserved communities.
 Dig deeper at fairfoodnetwork.org and join us on Facebook and Twitter @FairFoodNetwork & @OHesterman.
 Join the conversation at #DoubleUp #Flint

 Download Release here.

-Sign up to get occasional updates and important news about what we’ve been up to.
+Sign up to get occasional news & updates about what we’ve been up to.